-Impact has earned 87% of the rights to nickel, platinum and any other metals, occurring in, emanating from, or which are otherwise associated with, mafic or ultramafic complexes within the licence.
+Impact has earned 87% of the rights to nickel, platinum and any other metals, occurring in, emanating from, or which are otherwise associated with, mafic or ultramafic complexes.
 Should Golden Cross dilute to less than a 5% interest in these rights then it has to transfer its interest to Impact for \$1 (one dollar).